Aoibhinn/CI-MS5-PinkAccessories/TESTING.md

 1. As an unauthenticated user scroll down to the footer on the homepage
 2. As an admin user scroll down to the footer on the homepage
 3. As a non admin authenticated user scroll down to the footer on the homepage
+4. Provide email address to register for newsletter

 #### User Story Testing Results 2
 Step| Result | Desktop | Tablet | Mobile | Status